 If grasshoppers have been feeding on your plants, they’ll usually leave behind ragged holes.

-In addition to chewing on leaves, grasshoppers will eat steams, fruits, and vegetables.
+In addition to chewing on leaves, grasshoppers eat stems, fruits, and vegetables.

-Although grasshoppers tend to be active during the day, they feed at night as well.
+Although grasshoppers are active during the day, they also feed at night.

 Grasshoppers may lay eggs in the soil around your garden.

-If you spot beetles in your garden they’re likely either Japanese beetles or asparagus beetles.
+If you spot beetles in your garden, they’re likely Japanese or asparagus beetles.

 Both types of beetles are very active, and if they’re attacking your plant, you should be able to spot them out in the open.

-While a single beetle won’t cause much damage, it can wreak havoc on a garden in groups.
+While a single beetle won’t cause much damage, it can wreak havoc on a group garden.

 How to Deal With Garden Pests